Inventory control: laying paths for a bright business future

 A good analogy of stock control is the human heart.

 At its essence, the heart’s job is to pump blood.
-But not only does it pump blood to every organ in the body but also dynamically maintains the correct volumes.
+Not only does it pump blood to every organ in the body, but it also dynamically maintains the correct volumes.
 If you exert your body more than usual, the heart must compensate and begin pumping blood faster — everything runs in balance.

 The more you use it, the stronger it gets, and disasters occur if things aren’t regulated properly.